Yang Guifei: Background

-Yang was born in 719 during the Tang Dynasty, early in the reign of Emperor Xuanzong.
-Her great-great-grandfather Yang Wang (楊汪) was a key official during the reign of Emperor Yang of Sui, and, after the fall of the Sui Dynasty, served one of the contenders to succeed Sui, Wang Shichong; Yang Wang was then killed when Wang Shichong was defeated by Tang forces in 621.
+Yang was born in 719 during the Tang dynasty, early in the reign of Emperor Xuanzong.
+Her great-great-grandfather Yang Wang (楊汪) was a key official during the reign of Emperor Yang of Sui, and, after the fall of the Sui dynasty, served one of the contenders to succeed Sui, Wang Shichong; Yang Wang was then killed when Wang Shichong was defeated by Tang forces in 621.
 Yang Wang was from Huayin (華陰; in modern Weinan, Shaanxi), but his clan subsequently relocated to Yongle (永樂; in modern Yuncheng, Shanxi).

 Yang's father Yang Xuanyan (楊玄琰) served as a census official at Shu Prefecture (蜀州; in modern Chengdu, Sichuan), and his family went there with him.
 He appeared to have had no sons, but had four daughters who were known to history—Yang Yuhuan and three older sisters.
 Yang Xuanyan died when Yang Yuhuan was still young, so the latter was raised by her uncle Yang Xuanjiao (楊玄璬), who was a low-ranking official at Henan Municipality (河南府; modern Luoyang).

 Princess and Taoist nun

-In 733, fourteen-year-old Yang Yuhuan married Li Mao, the Prince of Shou and the son of Emperor Xuanzong and Consort Wu.
+On 10 Feb 736, seventeen-year-old Yang Yuhuan married Li Mao, the Prince of Shou and the son of Emperor Xuanzong and Consort Wu.
 She thus carried the title of Princess of Shou.
-After Consort Wu died in 737, Emperor Xuanzong was greatly saddened by the death of his then-favorite concubine.
+After Consort Wu died in January 738, Emperor Xuanzong was greatly saddened by the death of his then-favorite concubine.
 Some time after that, however, Princess Yang somehow came into Xuanzong's favor and the Emperor decided to take her as his consort.
 However, since Princess Yang was already the wife of his son, Emperor Xuanzong stealthily arranged her to become a Taoist nun, with the tonsured name Taizhen, in order to prevent criticism that would affect his plan of making her his concubine.
 Yang then stayed, for a brief moment, as a Taoist nun in the palace itself, before Emperor Xuanzong made her an imperial consort after bestowing a new wife on his son Li Mao.
 Yang became the favorite consort of the Emperor.